kamleshsahoo/MSc-coursework/README.md

-## All projects/assignments done in MSc Computational Science, UvA
+## Projects/assignments done as part of MSc Computational Science, UvA